2023-24 John Mackey Award (Best Tight End) Winner Odds

 Yes, there have been several bills introduced that were designed to legalize sports betting in GA.
 The most recent bills, SB 57 and HB 380, as well as a constitutional amendment SR 140, were all unsuccessful in the 2023 legislative session.
 This was the fourth consecutive year that bills had been launched.

-No, it does not.
+No, Georgia does not allow sports betting.
 Despite the fact that many states – some of them bordering the Peach State – have legalized online betting, Georgia remains opposed.
 There have been repeated attempts to legalize Georgia sportsbooks, and it is expected that yet another will be made in the 2024 legislative session.

 It is likely that, in the event of the legalization of sports betting, Georgia will impose a minimum age of 21.
 That is the age you need to be to play at the sole casino ship that sails out of Georgia – and it is the minimum age at most sports betting sites in states where they have been legalized.